LSBA Home

 Ashley U. Johnson-Firven is an associate in the Baton Rouge office of Hammonds, Sills, Adkins, Guice, Noah & Perkins, LLP.
 Her practice is focused on civil litigation defense, employment law and insurance defense.
 She received a BA degree in 2014 from the University of California-Santa Barbara and her JD degree in 2019 from Southern University Law Center.
 She was admitted to practice in Louisiana in 2019.

-Johnson-Firven is a member of the Leadership LSBA Class of 2022-23 and a member of the Young Lawyers Division’s Awards Committee.
+Johnson-Firven was a member of the 2022-23 Leadership LSBA Class and a member of the Young Lawyers Division’s Awards Committee.
 She also has been involved with the Access to Justice Disaster Relief Hotline and the Lawyers in Libraries project.

 She is a member of the National Bar Association, the Baton Rouge chapter of the Louis A. Martinet Legal Society, Inc. and the Baton Rouge Bar Association.